Mishalzeera/the-money-manager/README.md

 it has been sporadic.
 The author has also found it a good way to expose bugs and issues with the app.

+### Create Endmonth Function

+The End Month function checks to see if the datestamp for the users current month object is the same as the month taken from a "now" datetime instance.
+After comparing, if there is a difference the fields pertaining to monthly ins and outs are sent to a "previous months" database, and the related fields set to 0 in the current months database.
+This function runs automatically when a user logs in.
+Previous months will be viewable in a mini-size format in the user history page.

+### Create End Tax Season Page

+This handy page is for when it is time to end your tax period.
+By coincidence the author had to do his taxes the day before, and realised it is handy to be able to decide for yourself when you want to send in your invoices and receipts, and when you want to hold on a bit longer.
+Now there is a page (with the handy tax calculator) where you can work out your taxes, and then initiate the "end tax period" function.

+The function simply creates a dictionary object with the tax rate, ending month period and amount of tax.
+The related field in the current month object is then reset.

+### Create An Admin Profile

+This (also very handy) page was made right before the app is to be shared with the mentor and friends for feedback.
+This allows the author access to delete any account with all its associated data, as it is difficult to keep track of everyones bits and pieces.
+An admin.html page was made that shows only when "admin" is logged in.
+From the admin dashboard, the admin can enter the name of a user and then delete.
+A safeguard checkbox was put in place to avoid any accidental erasing.